Rafa8822/Rafa8822/README.md

   Hi there 👋, HI ,I'm Arifa Musharrat
 Web Developer

-.I’m a Front End Web developer who is passionate about making error-free websites with 100% client satisfaction.
+I’m a Front End Web developer who is passionate about making error-free websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind..
 I pride myself on doing quality work and maintain excellent communication.
 Most of the time I work with WordPress but some technologies I enjoy working with include  JavaScript as well as PHP.

 Skills: PHP/WordPress / JS / HTML / CSS

 - 🔭 I’m currently working on this page.
 - 💬 Ask me about Love to learn new skills.
 Now learning JavaScript.
 Full and fresh hand code is my power.